boddhisattva/boddhisattva/README.md

 - There is a saying failure can teach you a lot more than success.
 Having **worked** in **International teams(based in Singapore, UK and currently Germany) for 7+ years** has **taught me**(some the hard way) a lot about **what key ingredients make great international teams**.

+P.S: The phone number from the above résumé is intentionally redacted as the above résumé is made publicly available.